Right now, the digital divide is affecting people in more ways than you’d think, and we’re working with Vodafone to make a positive change.

 The mission of Shantona is simple.
 To educate, inspire and strengthen families in the local community.
 The charity recognises inequalities and discrimination and empowers people facing challenges; building confidence and creating harmony.
 ‘We say cohesive family and that’s what we’re working towards.’

 Listen to the full interview here: https://campaign.lbc.co.uk/vodafone-lbc-july-2021

-Show your support and help close the digital divide by texting ‘CONNECT’ now to 70766 to give £5 to Global’s Make Some Noise.
+We do this by supporting small charities across the country, including projects that are providing access to tech and digital skills support.
+Help close the digital divide by texting ‘CONNECT’ now to 70766 to give £5 to Global’s Make Some Noise.

 100% of your donation will go to Global’s Make Some Noise.
 If you’re under 16, please ask the bill payer’s permission first.
 Standard network charges may apply.
 T&C’s apply.